JSFoundation/TAC/Moderation-Policy.md

-Any Collaborator who habitually authors Posts that must be Moderated can be Banned from further participation in the JS Foundation owned GitHub organization or repository for an indefinite period of time.
+Any Collaborator who habitually authors Posts that must be Moderated can be Banned from further participation in the JS Foundation owned GitHub organizations or repositories for an indefinite period of time.

 #### Non-Collaborator Posts